aPeter1/tinote/README.md

 [✔] 55 Fix the latch for the fridge
 [ ] 58 Install Solar
     [ ] 60 Install roof-rack, hopefully easy
+        * How hard could it be
+        * Hahaha
     [ ] 61 Attach panels
     [ ] 62 Run wiring
 ```
+As you can see, using * in a message (no newline necessary) will cause that to be indented on the next line down.

 List notes with filters (category or importance or marked) or higher verbosity: